Top 47 ETL Interview Questions & Answers (2025)

 • Did we add or remove any files or tables?

-These questions will help guide your testing and ensure that the data warehouse is functioning as expected after changes have been implemented.
+These questions will help guide your testing and ensure that the data warehouse is functioning as expected after the changes are implemented.

 19. What are OLAP cubes?